American Werewolf in London (1981)

 Bad Taste (1987)

 Aliens invade the Earth and look to turn us into the latest happy meal.
-Director Peter Jackson's film debut is one of the most disgustingly funny movies ever to released on video.
-The low-budget look and excellently cheesy gore make this film the tastiest debut film since The Evil Dead and the original Night of The Living Dead.
+Director Peter Jackson's film debut is one of the most disgustingly funny movies ever released on video.
+The low-budget look and excellently cheesy gore make this film the tastiest debut since The Evil Dead and the original Night of The Living Dead.

 Beetlejuice (1988)

-Blob, The (1988)
+The Blob (1988)

 Changeling (1980)